By Greg Jourdan

 Make certain that the thermostat is set higher than the actual room temperature to create a call for heat or cooling as needed.
 If the thermostat is programmable, keep the batteries fresh.

-Test for power the air-handler by moving the fan switch from "auto" to "on."
+Test for power to the air-handler by moving the fan switch from "auto" to "on."
 If the blower runs, the air-handler is functional.
 If nothing happens, check the circuit breakers on the air-handler cabinet and the breakers or fuses in the main panel.
 If any breakers are tripped, reset them once.
 If they trip again, don't reset them.
 Because controls are internally mounted and high-voltage wiring is exposed, only a qualified electrical service tech should open panels.

 If the air-handler runs constantly, but cannot satisfy the thermostat setting, it is possible the back-up heat is running, but the condenser is not.
 Some condensers have the high-pressure cutout switch externally accessible.
 Look for a button sticking out of the cabinet in the vicinity of the refrigerant pipes and press it.
 If the machine starts up, the head pressure got too high, possibly from turning on and off too quickly, too much or too little refrigerant, or an electrical interruption.